fzakaria/fzakaria.com/_posts/2026-06-25-guixpkgs-every-guix-package-as-a-nix-flake.md

 Is this just a joke or is there anything of value here?

-Well, some packages only exist in Guile, notable many GNU Guile built software, like [guile-png](https://github.com/artyom-poptsov/guile-png) that are now easily available in Nix. 🤷
+Well, some packages only exist in Guix, notable many GNU Guile built software, like [guile-png](https://github.com/artyom-poptsov/guile-png) that are now easily available in Nix. 🤷

 How does it work?